kapetacom/.github/profile/README.md

 We want to engage as much as possible with the open source community and for that reason we've open sourced most of what we're doing.

-Some of the more advanced and core parts of Kapeta are hower licensed under the BUSL license - also known as source available.
+Some of the more advanced and core parts of Kapeta are however licensed under the BUSL license - also known as source available.
 This is to protect our interests as a business and ensure that Kapeta will exist forever :)

 All software that is installed on your machine or in your cloud will have its source available - with either a MIT or BUSL license.